parkerward1/SQL-Porfolio/README.md

 # SQL-Porfolio
-A collection of my SQL projects and queries.
+This repository houses a collection of SQL projects and queries that I have developed.